protobufjs/protobuf.js/README.md

   Options:

     -class[=My.Package]     Creates the classes instead of just a JSON definition.
-                            If you do not specifiy a package, the package declaration from the .proto file is used instead.
+                            If you do not specify a package, the package declaration from the .proto file is used instead.

     -commonjs[=My.Package]  Creates a CommonJS export instead of just a JSON def.
-                            If you do not specifiy a package, the package declaration from the .proto file is used instead.
+                            If you do not specify a package, the package declaration from the .proto file is used instead.

     -amd[=My.Package]       Creates an AMD define instead of just a JSON def.
-                            If you do not specifiy a package, the package declaration from the .proto file is used instead.
+                            If you do not specify a package, the package declaration from the .proto file is used instead.

     -min                    Minifies the output.